Competitive League Rules

 1.1.
 Team Captain: A named player who is responsible for the operational needs of the team.

 1.1.a.
-The Team Captain shall participate in all prescribed activities involving communication between Phoenix Dodgeball LLC and the players.
+The Team Captain shall participate in all prescribed activities involving communication between Phoenix Dodgeball and the players.

 1.1.b.
 The Team Captain may also be held accountable for the behavior of their teammates.